holycrap872/ucls-ml-ai/Administration/ai_course_overview.md

 ## Unit 0 - Bayesian Classifiers

-- Understand conditional probability.
+- Understand conditional probability
-- Implement a Bayesian classifier.
+- Implement a Bayesian classifier
-- Use a Bayesian classifier to solve a variety of sample problems.
+- Use a Bayesian classifier to solve a variety of sample problems

 #### Essential Questions:
 - In what circumstances can we use the past to predict the future?